 After eight years at Lockheed Martin, Khadijah was laid off.
 She attributes much of her success and maturity to the Leadership Team within Lockheed.
 At Lockheed, she learned the value of teamwork, adaption to change and interpersonal communication; these skills have helped her to navigate throughout her life and career.

-Khadijah has had the opportunity of interning with JP Morgan Chase in their Global Technology Infrastructure division as well as a successful career as a Retention Specialist with Comcast Business.
+Khadijah is a graduate of Temple University’s, Fox School of Business.
+As a first-generation college graduate, she learned early on the unique challenges many people within her own socioeconomic communities faced.
+The exposure to Temple University’s - Fox School of Business, enabled her to secure an internship with JP Morgan Chase in their Global Technology Infrastructure division as well as a successful career with Comcast Business.
 Both roles have taught her the importance of discipline, commitment, and effective communication.

 In June 2017, Khadijah lost her father, mentor, and friend.
 This changed the way she viewed life and overall success.
 She looked at the communities around her, the impoverished conditions that led many down the wrong path.
 She saw the devastation first-hand; watching friends and family leave prison and return home with little hope.
 She often thought of ways to make a bigger more meaningful impact within her community.
 She prayed and asked God for a solution; He laid a re-entry program on her heart.
 Khadijah founded, A Dream Deferred Foundation, a non-profit organization that focuses on a holistic approach to prisoner re-entry, as well as dismantles the stigma associated with incarceration.